 This was easily one of the best Mexican restaurants in the Cincinnati area.
-Alas, thanks to the magic of greedy landlords, the restaurant was put to pasture long before its time, replaced by a Chicago pizza joint we predict won't last two years.
+Alas, thanks to the magic of greedy landlords, the restaurant was put to pasture long before its time, replaced by a Chicago pizza joint that we predict won't last two years closed after four years.

 Javier's Mexican Restaurant (2000 - 2010)